Whether you're looking for an enormous slice of New York-style or a fancier slice of authentic Neapolitan pie, we've got 'em.

 Anello offers a beautifully minimalist environment and menu highlighting quality and seasonal ingredients.
 Always make sure to order the seasonal vegetable special.

-While the pizzas are fantastic on their own, feel free to add some premium La Quercia prociutto, ‘nduja, or local Forbes Italian sausage.
+While the pizzas are fantastic on their own, feel free to add some premium La Quercia prociutto, ‘nduja salami, or local Forbes Italian sausage.

 - Margherita — tomato sauce, fresh mozzarella, olive oil, basil